KejPi/AbracaDABra/README.md

 ### Windows
 Download latest Windows zip file from [release page](https://github.com/KejPi/AbracaDABra/releases/latest) and unpack it to any folder on your drive.

 RTL-SDR devices need WinUSB driver for correct functionality under Windows.
 To install it, use Zadig that can be downloaded from [zadig.akeo.ie](https://zadig.akeo.ie).
 Please follow installation steps described [here](https://www.rtl-sdr.com/getting-the-rtl-sdr-to-work-on-windows-10/).
-When the driver is installed, start `AbracaDABra.exe` and first band scan should start automatically when RTL-SDR device is recognized.
+When the driver is installed, start `AbracaDABra.exe` and first band scan should start automatically when RTL-SDR device is recognised.

 Please note that other applications requiring Realtek driver will not work with WinUSB driver from Zadig.